LoginRadius/engineering-portal/content/identity/what-is-identity-verification/index.md

 LoginRadius’ cutting-edge CIAM can be the ultimate choice for preserving crucial consumer data and offering a robust authentication mechanism backed with a great user experience.

+## **Frequently Asked Questions (FAQs)**

+**1. What is digital ID verification?**

+Digital ID verification is the process of confirming a person's identity online using digital methods.

+**2. How do you digitally verify your identity?**

+Digitally verifying your identity typically involves providing specific information or documents through an online platform, such as uploading a photo of your government-issued ID or answering security questions.

+**3. What is digital identity verification with example?**

+Digital identity verification is used in various industries like finance and healthcare.
+An example would be opening a bank account online, where the bank verifies your identity using the information and documents you provide.

+**4. What is virtual identity verification?**

+Virtual identity verification is the process of verifying an individual's identity through digital channels without physical presence, often using methods like video calls or AI analysis of facial features or voice patterns.

 [![book-a-demo-loginradius](../../assets/book-a-demo-loginradius.png)](https://www.loginradius.com/book-a-demo/)